 - Route and lift planning methods and techniques,

-- The types of equipment and accessories used for moving, lifting, positioning and erecting loads/structures and their care, control procedures and inspection,
+- The types of equipment and accessories used for moving, lifting, positioning and erecting loads and structures and their care, control procedures and inspection,

-- Methods of providing temporary support of the load or structure during installation/dismantling operations.
+- Methods of providing temporary support of the load or structure during installation and dismantling operations.

-Core Skill Requirements: All Engineering Construction Riggers/Erectors will be able to:
+Core skill requirements: All Engineering construction erector rigger will be able to:

 - Check for, and identify potential hazards in the workplace and comply with appropriate health, safety, risk and quality requirements,

 - Read, extract, interpret and apply engineering drawing, specification and lift plan information,

 - Work with others involved or affected by the specified task, and contribute to effective working relationships to ensure work objectives are achieved,